christine-sun/contented/README.md

 - Add filtering pop up options
 - Enable user to change home view to completed or specified platform

-Milestone 8 - Notification (1 day)
-- Send weekly notifications on Sunday evenings to be intentional for one's tasks

 Milestone 9 - UI (2 days)
 - Add animations for when tasks are created and completed
 - Add phone vibration modes for when tasks are completed